osintmatter/shortemall/README.md

 3. Go to /input folder and populate stable\_dict.txt with one word per line -- these will be the words that will be permutated and appended to the generated custom URLs
 4. Go to /Short\_Em\_All, and on terminal run: python3 short\_em\_all.py

+## Stable_dict.txt
+On /Input folder you will find stable_dict.txt.
+This is your living dictionary, you can manually edit the .txt file with keyword list (one per line).
+The stable_dict can be your baseline for scheduled jobs or ricursive scans.

 ## CLI Options

 usage: short_em_all.py [-h] [-t TARGET] [-s [SCREENSHOT]] [-v [VERBOSE]]